datasnakes/OrthoEvolution/Docs/docs/source/logitreadme.rst

 =====

 Use the LogIt class to make logging very simple.
-This short and sweet class wraps around `logzero <>`__ which allows color coded logging.
+This short and sweet class wraps around `logzero <https://github.com/metachris/logzero>`__ which allows color coded logging.
 We created our own default logger with a default dateformat, logformat, and logging level (default is debug).
-Setting up a logger is an easy 1 liner.

 1. Import the LogIt class and create a variable. ex: ``logit = LogIt()``
 2. Create your logger. ex: